-I always enjoy hearing from Craig of Frelinghuysen.
-Without exception his garden dilemmas always bring a chuckle.
+I always enjoy questions from Craig of Frelinghuysen, New Jersey.
+Without exception, his garden dilemmas always bring a chuckle.
 Remember his willows gone wild with the icky sticky slime?
-Well this time he has two rings that have made reoccurring visits in his lawn over the past few years in the exact same place.
+This time, he has two rings that have made reoccurring visits to his lawn over the past few years in the same place.
 Each one is about ten feet wide and spaced five feet apart.

-He and Caroline live in front of a farm field and thought perhaps pesticides used over the years are causing the mysterious rings.
-Their wellhead is located in the vicinity so the worry of chemicals is certainly warranted.
-Craig worried the worst – that they’d discover contamination that would be cause for chemical remediation costing tens of thousands of dollars.
-‘Maybe it would be best to sell and get out of Dodge before the discovery.’
+He and Caroline live in front of a farm field and think perhaps pesticides used over the years are causing the mysterious rings.
+Their wellhead is located in the vicinity, so the worry of chemicals is undoubtedly warranted.
+Craig worried the worst – that they’d discover the contamination that would cause chemical remediation costing tens of thousands of dollars.
+“Maybe it would be best to sell and get out of Dodge before the discovery.”
 Holy moly!

 Leave it to Craig to drill down to get to the bottom of the mystery.
-So much so that he literally dug a three foot hole to investigate if indeed he had something buried in the yard – perhaps old abandoned silos he thought?
-Then Caroline’s research offered relief; revealing they likely have fairy rings.
+So much so that he dug a three-foot hole to investigate if indeed he had something buried in the yard – perhaps old abandoned silos, he thought?
+Then is wife Caroline’s research offered relief, revealing they likely have fairy rings.

-There are about 60 mushroom species which can grow in the fairy ring pattern.
-Grass loving mushrooms such as the edible Scotch bonnet, Marasmius oreades, are the best known.
-Then there’s Agaricus campestris which are also edible but are often confused with Chlorophyllum molybdites which are poisonous.
+There are about 60 mushroom species that can grow in the fairy ring pattern.
+Grass-loving mushrooms such as the edible Scotch bonnet, Marasmius oreades, are the best known.
+Then there’s Agaricus campestris, which are also edible but are often confused with Chlorophyllum molybdites, which are poisonous.

-It’s true it’s been a marvelous year for mushrooms.
-We had a volleyball sized fungi that we’ll have to chat about next week.
-I learned our neighbor Bill actually ate his volleyball.
+It’s indeed been an excellent year for mushrooms.
+We had a volleyball-sized fungus that we’ll have to chat about next week.
+I learned our neighbor Bill ate his volleyball.
 What a fun guy!
-Garden Dilemmas? askmarystone.com